RutujaNaik/Robocorp/README.md

 With the hardcoded paths to the vault (and the venv settings), the exam constraint ``Verify that it is possible to run your robot without manual setup`` might not be met.
 However, as I cannot bypass the absolute environment requirements even for the vault file, the test will not work out of the box - unless you change these settings.

 All other file names, paths etc have been stored as parameters in the file.
 Sorry mates - I mainly use Robot Framework for backend API testing, so some approaches in the test might be a little bit clumsy.
 But the test itself works fine.

-Improvement suggestions:

-I'd like to see infos on how the program can enforce the user to enter some data when using rpa.dialogs and input boxes.
-WUKS loops cannot be the solution here?
-I don't detect this potential issue in the program so this is definitely an "out of scope".

-Thanks for the challenge - it was fun!